Biblioklept/biblioklept.github.io/guides/bltinstall/index.md

 5. [No Dirt Camera](https://modworkshop.net/mod/833)

 ### User Interface (Mods)
-User Interface mods are usually highly subjective in the feel and what you're looking for, so for the purpose of this guide, I'll recommend using my personal setup of lightweight and Vanilla-esque UI mods.
+User Interface mods are usually highly subjective in the feel and what you're looking for, so for the purpose of this guide, I'll recommend using my personal setup of lightweight and vanilla-esque UI mods.

 1. [Health and Armor As Numbers Standalone](https://modworkshop.net/mod/30159)
 2. [Health Flash Fix V2](https://modworkshop.net/mod/39838)